 A friend recently sent me a 1973 Harper’s Magazine article by Margo Jefferson entitled, “Ripping Off Black Music.”
 The article begins, “Elvis Presley was the greatest minstrel America ever spawned, and he appeared in bold whiteface.”
 Jefferson continues, “far too many white performers thrive and survive on personas and performances that are studies in ventriloquism and minstrelsy, careless footnotes to a badly read blues text.”

 As Sternberg points out, there are other fields in addition to music where cultural extraction occurs, like fashion.
-There are other indigenous healing practices white people make money on that could be named.
-Last year in Asheville, leaders of color spoke out against a white women charging money for hosting an indigenous cacao ceremony.
 Food is also on this list.
 One can’t deny the enormity of culinary cultural extraction – Chef Michael Twitty addresses some of it in his book The Cooking Gene.
 Moreover, much of Western herbalism has African roots, as I learned in a class taught by Angelique “Sobande” Greer.
 And on and on and on.

 The natural tendency for humans to inspire and influence each other is a given.
 Art is created in symbiotic relationships between people, the natural world, and god.
 No one can exactly imitate someone else’s art.
 It’s all iterations.
 I celebrate this.